 I worked very hard on it.
 I drew from the presentations of others, from data sets kindly shared with me, and from my own experience trying to accomplish the impossible – namely encouraging a small, light droplet to navigate into the depths of a dense canopy and alight on the underside of a leaf.

 I watched the first speaker bravely describe graphs and weeds that the audience couldn’t see.
-I watched the second speaker pantomime the illustrations from her presentation.
+I watched the second speaker attempt to pantomime the illustrations from her presentation.
 I decided I wouldn’t go down that road.

 When the moderator brought up my talk, I asked her to turn it off.
 My first statement to the group:

 Q. “What’s the most terrifying thing you can do to a academician?”

 For the next 30 minutes we had a discussion about spray coverage.
 Everyone asked questions and everyone shared experiences and debated the answers.
 In the end, I was very pleased with the talk even though I missed a lot of my key points.

 I learned something very valuable from the experience.
 I think speakers should learn to shut off the Power Point every now again.
 It’s not always ideal since we’re there to teach and visuals are often required.
 But, the next time you’re asked to speak, consider the possibility of using your 25-minutes-plus-5-for-questions to engage your audience, not just talk at them.

 I now do this once a year.
 I never know when the mood will take me, but I give the audience a choice.
 They can hear the canned presentation, or I can shut it down and we can talk.
 To date, given the option, every audience has opted to go off script.
 It’s scary, fun and everyone (including me) learns something.